Remember the Sabbath Day

 Tisha B’Av (the 9th of Av Fast Day) is over and we look ahead.
-There is a spirit of optimism in the air, regardless of the current war or anything else that is happening.
+There is a spirit of optimism in the air, regardless of anything else that may be happening in the news or elsewhere.
 After the weekly Torah portion, we read Chapter 40 of Isaiah, which begins with the words “Comfort my people, comfort them.”
 And we, indeed, feel comforted.

 The Torah portion is uplifting as well.
 For in this week’s portion, we read the Ten Commandments, as repeated by Moses in Deuteronomy.
 For this section of the Torah reading the entire congregation stands, as if to relive that incredible experience at Mt.
 Sinai so many centuries ago.

 Much has been said about the differences between the wording in both versions of the Ten Commandments — this one and the one that is recorded in Exodus 20.
 I would like to focus on one difference and an ancient traditional interpretation that guides so much of what we do to this day.

 The commandment regarding the Sabbath, Shabbat, begins in Exodus 20:8 with the words: “Remember the Sabbath Day.”
 In Deuteronomy, the verse reads: “Keep the Sabbath Day.”
 The Midrash states that both of these first words, Keep and Remember, were actually uttered by G-d simultaneously, but the human ear is incapable of hearing this.
 Therefore, as Moses repeats the Ten Commandments he says each word separately, once in Exodus and once in Deuteronomy.